yasharthbajpai/Books_API/README.md

 # Book API

-A RESTful API for managing books with user authentication using Express.js, MongoDB, and JWT.
+A RESTful API for managing books with user authentication using Express.js, MongoDB, JWT, and Dockerization.

 ## Features